Low libido shouldn’t impact your relationship. And a topical solution may be what you need.

 hormonal, physical, psychological, or relational.
 More specifically, some of the contributors to low female libido

 Inhibited sexual desire is a type of sexual dysfunction that affects both men and women.
-A reduction in sexual
+A decrease in sex drive can

 Symptoms of Low Libido

 The symptoms of low libido often mimic those experienced during and after menopause and can range from non-existent,

 to mild, to severe.
 Common menopausal symptoms include:

 - a change in sexual interest or response

 - emotional changes, like mood swings or irritability

 - problems with concentration and memory possibly linked to sleep loss and/or fluctuating hormones

 After you stop having menstruation, you may get other post-menopausal symptoms like: